micro222/thermostat/README.md

 ## Parts
 * ESP32?  what board?
 ESP32 thing?
+>I like the Lolin32 LITE...
+It has a small footprint, the same I/O as its larger siblings and is very cheap! - Adrian
 * MCP9809? - high precision temperature sensor, I2C
 * DS3231? - real time clock
 * Omron G6AK-247? - 2 coil latching relay, 3V